 - Other symptoms you need to look out for in the days following a car accident include tingling or numbness which may indicate a pinched nerve or herniated disc, any abdominal pain which may be an indication of internal bleeding, or even emotional pain including depression or anxiety which are related the circumstances of the accident.

 Should I Bring a Claim for My Injuries?

-You may be thinking, “I’m not the suing type,” or, “There are too many lawsuits already.”
-Bringing an insurance claim does not mean that you’re filing a lawsuit.
+If you are hesitant to bring a claim, know that bringing an insurance claim does not mean that you are filing a lawsuit.
 The vast majority of our cases settle favorably without filing a lawsuit.
-Nonetheless, you may hesitate to bring an insurance claim for fear of being seen as being the suing type.
-Rest assured, the people we represent are just like you: honest, good citizens, who wish that the accident had never happened, and just want to be treated fairly by the adverse insurance company.
+Nonetheless, you may hesitate to bring an insurance claim for fear of being seen as being “the suing type.”
+Rest assured, the people we represent are just like you — honest, good citizens, who wish that the accident had never happened, and just want to be treated fairly by the adverse insurance company.

 The Commonwealth of Pennsylvania, as well as every other state in the Union, requires that drivers carry insurance.
-It’s the law.
-And the reason for that law is simple: so that there is a pool of money available to compensate people who suffer damages as a result of another driver’s negligence.
-If you’ve been injured in a car accident and you choose not to bring a claim, you’re not helping the other driver, and you’re certainly not helping yourself.
-You’re merely helping the insurance companies.
-You’re essentially saying to them, “I know that we’re all required to buy insurance from you, and that money is there to compensate me for my injuries, but I’d really rather that you keep it for your profits, instead of using it for its intended purposes — fair compensation.”
+It is the law.
+And the reason for that law is simple — so that there is a pool of money available to compensate people who suffer damages as a result of another driver’s negligence.
+If you have been injured in a car accident and you choose not to bring a claim, you are not helping the other driver, and you certainly are not helping yourself.
+You are merely helping the insurance companies.
+You are essentially saying to them, “I know that we are all required to buy insurance from you, and that money is there to compensate me for my injuries, but I would really rather that you keep it for your profits instead of using it for its intended purposes — fair compensation.”

 If you would like more information on the proper steps after a car accident or if you are having problems with your insurance company after a wreck, KBG Injury Law may be able to help.
 Visit our contact us page or call 1-800-509-1001 to learn how we can help you.